From driving race cars to taking air balloon rides, a morning person won't want to miss these Las Vegas ventures

 For children three and up, they also offer Kid Digs along with construction-themed birthday parties.

-This family-friendly experience ranks No. 1 on TripAdvisor’s Fun & Games in Las Vegas category.
+This family-friendly experience ranks No. 1 on TripAdvisor’s Fun & Games in the Las Vegas category.

 In a 6,000 square foot industrial-style space, the unique attraction offers drivers a chance to operate a fourth full-size excavator and four 1.4 ton excavators (brand new).